At a glance: Run an Incrementality experiment to understand the true impact of your remarketing campaigns.

-Related reading | Incrementality guide
+Related reading: Incrementality guide

-Run the experiment
+Set up the experiment

-Define test objectives
+Know your test objectives

 As in any experiment, it's important to define exactly what you are testing (variables) and what you expect the outcome will be (the hypothesis).
 The following table provides guidelines and best practices for designing your experiment: